 Submission Type Evidence Required All cases (Group A, B, C and D) Last Annual Review including EHCP, appendices, school contribution and other reports relevant to the needs of the child or young person; for example, sample of behaviour logs (typical week), attainment and progress information (including the necessary information about individual internal systems used to measure progress), medical and health care plans (for children and young people with significant medical needs impacting on the school day).
-Additional pen pictures are not necessary, they will be considered only with supporting evidence (moderators will be looking to cross reference statements included in the pen picture with evidence). progress.
+Additional pen pictures are not necessary, they will be considered only with supporting evidence (moderators will be looking to cross reference statements included in the pen picture with evidence).
+Information must be up to date and reflect current needs of children and young people and progress.
 Sensitive information related to the child, young person or the family such as social care reports should not be submitted.